BSC-ES/autosubmit/docs/source/userguide/modifying_workflow/index.rst

     # Apply recovery changes over all jobs, canceling remote jobs first
     autosubmit recovery <EXPID> --all -f -s

-    # Apply recovery when some platforms are not reachable, using local history instead
+    # Apply recovery when some platforms are not reachable
     autosubmit recovery <EXPID> --offline -f --all -s

     # Resume the experiment after recovery